tinymce/tinymce-docs/plugins/annotations.md

 ---

 ## Introduction
-The TinyMCE Annotation plugin provides flexibility in the appearance and placement of your comments because you can select individual pieces of text and add comments to them.
-The plugin provides an API to add, modify and delete annotations, listen to text selection events, and retrieving all annotations with the same annotation name.
+The TinyMCE Annotation API provides the ability to add, modify and delete annotations, listen to text selection events, and retrieve all annotations with the same annotation name.

 ## Using the Annotator Plugin